 - I am a visiting student from another institution outside of Canada, where can I self-isolate?

-On January 29, 2021, the Government of Canada announced that new travel restrictions for international travelers will come into force on February 22, 2021.
+On July 19, 2021, the Government of Canada announced easing of border measures for fully vaccinated travelers.
 To read the Government of Canada News Release, click here.

 Border officers may have some level of discretion in applying these new measures at the port of entry.
 Be prepared to present the officer with documents that support your reason for travel (i.e. study) as outlined here.

-You should be prepared to follow the measures as stated by the Government of Canada, which includes a mandatory COVID-19 test upon arrival, booking a 3 day hotel stay at an approved hotel at your Canadian port of entry at your own cost, and making adjustments to your flights and self-isolation location at your final destination in Newfoundland and Labrador.
+You should be prepared to follow the measures as stated by the Government of Canada, which includes a mandatory COVID-19 test upon arrival (if required) and making adjustments to your flights and self-isolation location at your final destination in Newfoundland and Labrador.
 More details about this process are available here.

 5. If my flight is rebooked, what do I do about my accommodations in Newfoundland?

 First, review the Government of Canada website for travel advice or call 18337844397 for questions about the Travel Restrictions.
-Next, reach out to the person who was last in contact with you about your arrival.
-Finally if your question still has not been answered reach out to email@example.com OR firstname.lastname@example.org OR email@example.com.
+Finally if your question still has not been answered reach out to firstname.lastname@example.org

 Please refer to the COVID-19 Immunization Plan for Newfoundland and Labrador found here.

-If you plan to SI with friends, family or roommates where there is no dedicated self-isolation space (i.e. no separate bathroom, bedroom and kitchen), all those living at the home may be required to also self-isolate.
-The self-isolation team can offer suggestions on alternate SI locations, but you need to be aware that the decision to accept your SI plan ultimately rests with the NL government via the NL Travel Form.
+If you plan to self-isolate with friends, family or roommates where there is no dedicated self-isolation space (i.e. no separate bathroom, bedroom and kitchen), all those living at the home may be required to also self-isolate.
+The self-isolation team can offer suggestions on alternate self-isolation locations, but you need to be aware that the decision to accept your self-isolation plan ultimately rests with the NL government via the NL Travel Form.